TRI Around the World

 These differences are important to consider when comparing data at a regional or global level.
 Granularity and data availability are particularly important as they tend to limit the comparability of data across PRTRs.
 All of these factors, however, are important context for the conclusions of any analysis.

-As a leading PRTR program, the U.S. TRI Program works with international partners to foster increased data availability, comparability, and reliability.
-The TRI Program collaborates with several partners to advance PRTR efforts including:
+As a leading PRTR program, the U.S. TRI Program works with international partners to promote increased data availability, comparability, and reliability.
+These partners include:

 - Organization for Economic Co-operation and Development